THINK OF ME TUESDAYby Ken Riaf

 by Ken Riaf | WORLD PREMIERE

-Most seasoned voters, wherever they cast their ballots, might recall a fabled local candidate who despite never winning continues to run and run and run.
-Year after year election after election in the same tattered tweed jacket undeterred by yet another embarrassing rejection.
+Most seasoned voters, wherever they cast their ballots, might recall a fabled local candidate who despite never winning, continues to run and run and run.
+Year after year, election after election, in the same tattered tweed jacket, Jim ‘Buddy’ Chum is undeterred by yet another embarrassing rejection.
 He’s the punchline for a running joke about a joker who keeps running…and losing.
-Jim ‘Buddy’ Chum is Fishtown, Massachusetts’ forever Mayoral candidate on his quixotic campaign for just one shot at the top office.
-He’s not against progress he just doesn’t want to be around when it gets here.
+Buddy is Fishtown, Massachusetts’ forever Mayoral candidate on a quixotic campaign for his shot at the top office – he’s not against progress, he just doesn’t want to be around when it gets here.